 In 2011, Ashley opened three new ventures, all housed in a corner building once occupied by a Piggly Wiggly.
 Beasley’s Chicken + Honey is an ode to fried chicken and classic Southern sides; Chuck’s offers burgers and frites with signature updates; and Fox Liquor Bar, housed in the building’s basement, features a menu of more than 50 craft cocktails, as well as beer, wine and bar snacks.

 When she’s not in the kitchen, Ashley focuses her time on a number of local and regional charities.
-She has served as a board member of the Frankie Lemmon foundation and a co-chair of its annual fundraising event, Triangle Wine Experience.
+She has served as a board member of the Frankie Lemmon foundation and is a co-chair of its annual fundraising event, Triangle Wine Experience.
 She has also served on the board of Raleigh’s Contemporary Art Museum and the Downtown Raleigh Alliance.
 She is an active member of the Southern Foodways Alliance and founded the biannual event Stir the Pot, in which she hosts visiting chefs in Raleigh to raise funds for the SFA’s documentary initiatives.

 Ashley’s work has gained national attention from such publications as Bon Appétit, Gourmet, The New York Times, Southern Living and Garden & Gun.
 She has appeared on Food Network’s popular series Iron Chef America and MSNBC’s Your Business.

 Follow her on Twitter or Instagram.Twitter Instagram